mohan/csvdb/readme.md

 * Please feel free to implement it yourself.
 * Database maintenance like backup, archiving and other operations are manual.
 * Writes are fast.
 For a write updates centric application a regular database is recommended.
+* Supports auto timestamps for `created_at` and `updated_at` columns.
+* Supports restorable soft delete and complete hard delete.
+* Built-in logging for tracking changes.

 ## Datatypes